 Step 1: Download Magento 2.

-Here, we can get Magento 2 Files using composer or directly get zip from https://magento.com/tech-resources/download.
+Here, we can get the Magento 2 Files using composer or directly get a zip file from https://magento.com/tech-resources/download.

-Get latest Magento version by running below command in the console.
+Get the latest Magento version by running the below command in the console:

 composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition <directory>